kadave01/kadave01/README.md

 ## 👤 About Me

 I am a research-engineer specializing in sustainable energy systems, with a strong background in experimental combustion and spray diagnostics.
 My work integrates lab-scale experiments with analytical modeling to advance development of technological solutions for the energy transition in the power and propulsion sector.

+I am passionate about education and committed to making science more accessible, inclusive, and transparent - especially for researchers from resource-constrained communities around the world.

 ## 🔬 Research Interests